npip99/cs-wiki/README.md

 ### Basics

 It was once said that there were three basic necessities for an operating system.
 An assembler, a filesystem, and a shell.
 With those three, you can do anything.
 An assembler turns assembly code into ELF files, so that you can write arbitrary programs.
 A filesystem so you can store data.
 And, a shell so that you can interact with the computer.
 One of the most common shells these days is called "bash".
 When a computer starts up, the first thing it does is read the harddrive and start some simple services such as the program that handles internet packets.
 Then, it opens up a shell so that you can type commands in.
 Nowadays, we have windowing GUIs so it looks prettier than a terminal, but once upon a time, that's the way it was.
+A shell simply collects characters as you type, and waits until you hit enter.
+Once you hit enter, it executes exactly what you wrote.
+That's about it.

 ### SSH